csirmaz/gcode_power_splitter/README.md

 Usage: `./gcode_split.pl MYFILE.gcode`

-It produces `MYFILE.0.gcode`, `MYFILE.1.gcode` etc. for the parts, which are horizontal slices of roughly equal height.
+It produces `MYFILE.0.gcode`, `MYFILE.1.gcode` etc. for the parts, which are horizontal slices of roughly equal height or of roughly equal printing time.

 The main aim of this script is to produce gcode parts that can be printed in sessions, even allowing powering down the 3D printer between sessions.